 Not sure which water heater to choose?
 DRF Water Heating Solutions can help you select the perfect model to fit your lifestyle, then deliver and install it same-day.Get Hot Water Now

 When it's time to replace your water heater, there are two basic solutions— either a traditional tank water heater or a new high efficiency tankless model.

-|How do they work?||Always on to keep stored water at the preset temperature.||Operates on demand to quickly bring water to the preset temperature for as long as it's needed.|
+Tankless water heaters operate on demand to quickly bring water to the preset temperature for as long as its needed.

-|What happens when they fail?||All tank water heaters eventually leak.
+Tank water heaters will eventually leak.
 In 7 of 10 cases, the tank ruptures dumping 40 or more gallons of water onto the floor – then up to 15 gallons per minute until the water supply is shut off.

 Tankless water heaters cost more because of a more powerful burner, computerized controls, longer life expectancy, and the need to reconfigure gas, plumbing and venting in a replacement situation.